Olga-smart/test/readme.md

 ```

 ## How to Use
-1. Add file `AutoImportPlugin.js` to the project folder:
+1️⃣ Add file `AutoImportPlugin.js` to the project folder.

-2. Add `import './autoimport';` to all `js` files of all `pug` pages for which you want to set up auto import.
+2️⃣ Add `import './autoimport';` to all `js` files of all `pug` pages for which you want to set up auto import.

     > **_NOTE:_** If the `pug` page does not have a `js` file, it needs to be created.

-3. Make sure the filenames, folder structure and include syntax comply with the restrictions.
+3️⃣ Make sure the filenames, folder structure and include syntax comply with the restrictions.

-4.
+4️⃣

 ## Restrictions
 1. Incudes in `pug` should be without extensions